hdl4fpga/hdl4fpga/README.rst

 Goals
 -----

-- Small footprint to be embedded.
+- Small footprint to be embedded
-- Portability.
+- Portability
-- Video interface to display data.
+- Video interface to display data
-- Block RAM requirement only.
+- Block RAM requirement only
 - Multiple communication system to dump and upload data